Martin House Farm

 Fees

-Admission is $5 Adults and children under 12 free.
+Admission is $5 per person.
+Children 12 and under are free.

 Swansea residents free.